Prachikumari1008/IMDB-Ratings-Data-Analysis/README.md

 - Pandas build upon numpy and scipy providing easy-to-use data structures and data manipulation functions with integrated indexing.

 - The main data structures pandas provides are Series and DataFrames.

+- Please visit the link to know more about Pandas : https://pypi.org/project/pandas/

 ## Read the Dataset
       we will be using three CSV files: